Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

+At each time step $t$, we associate to the $i$-th agent its {\bf displacement vector} $\vec u_i(t) \coloneqq \vec x_i(t) - \vec x_i(t-1)$.
+We denote by $\hat{\vec u}_i (t)$ the unit vector in the direction $\vec u_i(t)$ and refer to it as the $i$-th agent's {\bf orientation vector} at time $t$.
+Since the time step is set to unity, we associate the magnitude of $\vec u_i(t)$ with the $i$-th agent's {\bf speed} at time $t$.
+From given initial positions and orientations, the trajectory is prescribed by a rule relating $\vec u_i(t + 1)$ to the position and orientations vector of the Voronoi-neighboring agents at the previous time step $t$.
+Namely, the system evolves according to an equation of the form

-for functions $f_i: \Omega^n \times \R^{2n} \to \R^2$ where $X$ and $U$ are shorthand for $X(t) = (x_i(t): i\in\Lambda)$ and $U(t) = (u_i(t):i\in\Lambda)$ and $n= \#\Lambda$.
+for functions $\vec f_i: \Omega^n \times (\R^2)^n \to \R^2$ where $X$ and $U$ are shorthand for $X(t) = (\vec x_i(t): i\in\Lambda)$ and $U(t) = (\vec u_i(t):i\in\Lambda)$ and $n= \#\Lambda$.

-So, the behavior of our model is then determined by the precise nature of $f_i$.
-Because we assume each agent has only local information, $f_i$ will only depend on a narrow subset of agents (those adjacent in $\DT(X)$) at each instant but their identities will change over time in general.
-The functions $f_i:\Omega^n \times \R^{2n} \to \R^2$ are given by
+So, the behavior of our model is then determined by the precise nature of $\vec f_i$.
+Because we assume each agent has only local information, $\vec f_i$ will only depend on a narrow subset of agents---the Voronoi neighbors---at each instant but their identities will change over time in general.
+The functions $\vec f_i$ are given by

+Here, $\vec d_i$ is a weighted combination of three components $\r_i$, $\a_i$, $\h_i$, \emph{repulsion}, \emph{alignment}, and \emph{homing}, respectively, with nonnegative coefficients $\sigma_i$, $\nu$, and $1 - \sigma_i$.
+Definitions of $\r_i$, $\a_i$, and $\h_i$ are given in Equations~(\ref{eq:rep},\ref{eq:align},\ref{eq:homing}) and the weight $\sigma_i$ in \eqref{eq:conv_wts}.
+The coefficient $\nu$ is dimensionless and determines the strength of alignment compared to the combined homing-repulsion effect; $\nu$ is the first effective parameter of our model.
+We then scale by $\rho_i$ which depends on $i$'s personal space and is defined later in \eqref{eq:speed_scl} and \eqref{eq:speed_scl-2}.
+We emphasize that the components of $\vec d_i$ can be simply explained via the schematics in Figure~\ref{fig:schematic} which illustrates the heart and simplicity of the VTP model.
+The exact definitions of all these terms and the weight $\sigma_i$ are necessary for the specifics of the model but we hope the additional mathematical notation involved does not obscure the core ideas.